UltraCart/rest_api_v2_sdk_javascript/docs/ItemApi.md

 var digital_item_oid = 56; // Number | The digital item oid to retrieve.

-var opts = {
-  '_limit': 100, // Number | The maximum number of records to return on this one API call.
-(Default 100, Max 2000) '_offset': 0, // Number | Pagination of the record set.
-Offset is a zero based index.
-  '_since': "_since_example", // String | Fetch items that have been created/modified since this date/time.
-  '_sort': "_sort_example", // String | The sort order of the items.
-See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
-  '_expand': "_expand_example", // String | The object expansion to perform on the result.
-See documentation for examples '_placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
-Useful for UIs that consume this REST API.
-};

 var callback = function(error, data, response) {
   if (error) {